-Integrated Health Clinic is now offering women a safe and effective birth control option – an Intrauterine Device (IUD).
+Integrated Health Clinic is now offering women safe and effective birth control options including Intrauterine Devices (IUD).
 The IUD program is under the direction of Dr. Karen Parmar, ND, and co-founder of Integrated Health ClinicTM.
 Dr. Parmar will manage your care from initial consultation, through the insertion procedure, to follow-up.

 Why an IUD?